therealasrz/LOL-analysis/README.md

 Based on the hypothesis test performed, with a **p-value** of **0.0009990**, we **reject** the null hypothesis.
 This suggests that the distribution of kills for winning games for the team that secures the first blood is NOT the same as the team that does not get the first blood.
 This finding indicates that securing the first blood may indeed have a significant impact on the gameplay dynamics and overall success of the team in League of Legends matches.

 ## Framing a Prediction Problem
+From the last section, we found out that getting first blood will affect the team kills.
+Since the statistics for each team could be so different, are there any specific characteristics for each position in terms of in-game statistics?
+In other words, can we know a player’s position by looking at their in-game statistics, like first blood kill, or other features like deaths, assists, etc.?

-The model that we built are based on the following **prediction problem**: Are we able to predict if a player’s position is jungle or not based on their other game statistics?
+For our prediction model, we will focus on the jungle position only.
+Thus, at here, the model that we built are based on the following **prediction problem**: Are we able to predict if a player’s position is jungle or not based on their other game statistics?

-In this part, we will need to one hot encode the original **position** column, and this will give us 5 binary columns representing each position: **position_top**, **position_jng**, **position_mid**, **position_bot**, **position_sup**.
+In this part, we will need to one hot encode the original `position` column, and this will give us 5 binary columns representing each position: `position_top`, `position_jng`, `position_mid`, `position_bot`, `position_sup`.
 Since we are predicting based on individual performance, we decide to drop all the team rows, and keep only the player rows.
-Thus, this is a **binary classfication model**, and our responsive variable is **position_jng**.
+Thus, this is a `binary classfication model`, and our responsive variable is `position_jng`.
 Since we are only predicting if the given player is jungle or not, we can drop all other binary columns for position.
 The below is the head of DataFrame we are using in this section:

 |   index |   kills |   deaths |   assists |   firstbloodkill |   team kpm |   minionkills |   position_jng |
 |--------:|--------:|---------:|----------:|-----------------:|-----------:|--------------:|---------------:|